Granshmeyr/option-result-godot/addons/option_result/README.md

 - None of the types cross-reference each other by design which prevents the parser from exploding.
 Due to this, method chaining is replaced with hacky syntactic sugar.
 This workaround is entirely dynamic and not static at all.
 Many dynamic asserts are included for safety with useful messages.
 See below.
 - Pattern matching is not done through the `match` keyword.
 Incorrectly typed lambdas are caught during runtime by Godot as per usual.
 Dynamic asserts are included for safety with useful messages.
 See below.
 The semantics are *kind of* similar to Rust, in that you can match Option(s) to Some and None, but you cannot match against expressions directly in the cases.
 - Converting between Option and Result land will return either `OVariant` or `RVariant` due to the conversion being inherently dynamic.
 This value should be cast one way or another.
-- There is no way to explicitly generate only certain types, because I that is not functionality I want to implement.
+- There is no way to explicitly generate only certain types, because that is not functionality I want to implement.
 I want this plugin to be a lazy drop-in solution with no configuration.

 **Is this actually useful and production ready?**
 - I developed this as a drop-in solution to the tween example above.
 It immediately solved the issue and felt clean doing so.
 - This is not production ready and no testing has been performed other than API unit tests and me having fun.
-- There are seemingly no runtime performance issues other than the obvious boxing of your optional values.
+- There are seemingly no editor or runtime performance issues other than the obvious boxing of your optional values.

 ## Getting Started

 1. Copy the plugin folder into your `res://addons/` folder.
+2. Enable the plugin.
-2. Click `Project → Tools → Option<T> & Result<T> → Create Core Files (res://optres/core/*)`
+3. Click `Project → Tools → Option<T> & Result<T> → Create Core Files (res://optres/core/*)`
-3. Click `Project → Tools → Option<T> & Result<T> → Generate Personas (res://optres/persona/*)`
+4. Click `Project → Tools → Option<T> & Result<T> → Generate Personas (res://optres/persona/*)`
-4. Expect a crash or a very long script parse.
+5. Expect a crash or a very long script parse.
 The script parse will only occur once.
+	- NOTE: Built-in types are currently hard-coded in a list taken from `4.4.1`.
+If you are missing a type for some reason, you might receive an initial explosion of errors.
+In this case create an issue or something.
-5. Restart the editor if you want to make sure the one-time script parse actually occurred.
+6. Restart the editor if you want to make sure the one-time script parse actually occurred.

 All generated files are contained within `res://optres/` and can be deleted without affecting the plugin directly.

-Generating files for new types you create is as simple as repeating step three.
+Generating files for new types you create is as simple as repeating step four.
 This will not recreate all types, only new types that aren't generated yet.

 ## Pattern Matching